Samthesimpsons/Maybank-Singapore-Senior-Data-Scientist-Test/README.md

 # Bank Customer Segmentation

-My attempt landed me the next stage of interview for Senior DS Role.
+My attempt landed me the next stage of interview for Senior DS Role, which I decline to proceed further.

 ## Business Problem Overview